sigma-ouc/sigma-ouc.github.io/content/en/authors/Ronghao Cui/_index.md

 <div style="font-size: 0.9em;"> <!-- 调小至原字体的90% -->

 I was born in Linyi, Shandong Province.
 I completed my undergraduate studies at Qingdao University and began my graduate studies at Ocean University of China in 2024.
-I am currently in my first year of the Master's program, and my research focuses on multi-behavior recommendation.
+I am currently in my first year of the Master\'s program, and my research focuses on multi-behavior recommendation.

 </div>